matchavez/si/pages/06.Tech/01.documentation-tools/default.md

 ##### These instructions will walk through a basic install of the Sphinx documentation system for a local setup with the accompanying themes and configurations.

+# Sphinx Install with Markdown

+##### These instructions will walk through a basic install of the Sphinx documentation system for a local setup with the accompanying themes and configurations.

 #### Step 0 - Pre-reqs

-Assume a full install of 16.04 LTS Ubuntu, and internet connectivity.
+Assume a full install of 16.04.4 LTS Ubuntu, if a VM minimum 25gb hd, and internet connectivity.
+Recommend multi-core, especially if a VM.
 Must have sudo rights.

 ### Installation